toddbranch/ECE382/notes/L1/index.md

             - to test your assumptions
 - Skills Review!
     - Due L3
+- Git and GitHub
+	- Commit often!
+Don't forget descriptive comments on each commit.
+A great time to commit might be as soon as you get a piece a code working.
+	- Ensure your readme looks professional.
+A Markdown refresher can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet).

 ## Structure of a Computer
 Let's start with some perspective.
 What are the key components of a computer?